 Sometimes your professor or instructor might ask you to create a Bibliography section instead of a common Reference list.
 So what is the Harvard Bibliography format?

-Harvard Bibliography includes not only those sources you have cited in your text but also.
+Harvard style bibliography includes not only those sources you have cited in your text but also.
 It also includes materials which you have read to get ideas for your research and to better understand the context of a selected problem.
 So, such section would contain more items than a Reference list.

 Apart of that, the general Harvard Bibliography format is the same: